gracelgilbert/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 ```
 If this scale value is high, that means there is a significant change in depth, meaning there is an edge at that position.
 To create the outline, if the scale value is above 0.9, I change the output color to the outline color, which in this case, is purple.

+Note that the user can choose to turn on and off specular lighting and toon shading.

 ### Optimizations
 #### 2 Component Normals and Packed Values into Vec4s
 Each pixel in a texture can hold 4 values, R, G, B, and Alpha.
 In the above description, we only use the R, G, and B channels of each of the three textures.
 To optimize, we can pack our vec4s by using the alpha channel.
 We have 9 values to pass through to the texture, so even if we did pack all 4 channels, we would still need 3 textures, and the fourth would only utilize one of its channels, not improving efficiency.
 However, we can also cut out one of the components of the normal data.
 Because normals are normalized, we know that their length is 1.
 Therefore, if we have 2 of the 3 components of the normal, we can calculate the third by figuring out what value would make its length 1.